pawanreddy429/GPT-RAG/docs/GH-SETUP.md

 - [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4)
 - [Git](https://git-scm.com/downloads)
 - Bash shell (e.g., Git Bash)
-- GitHub organization with ability to provision environments (e.g., GitHub Enterprise)
+- GitHub organization with the [ability to provision environments](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment) (e.g., GitHub Enterprise)
-- Personnel with Azure admin (can create Service Principals) and GitHub admin (owns repository/organization) access
+- Personnel with the following access levels:
-- The code in the repository needs to exist in Azure Repos and you need to have it cloned locally.
-[This guide](https://github.com/Azure/azure-dev/blob/main/cli/azd/docs/manual-pipeline-config.md) may be useful if you run into issues setting up your repository.
+  - In Azure: Either Owner role or Contributor + User Access Administrator roles within the Azure subscription, which provides the ability to create and assign roles to a Service Principal
+  - In GitHub: Repository owner access, which provides the ability to create environments and variables/secrets
+- The repository/respositories are cloned to your local machine

 # Steps:

 > [!NOTE]
-> All commands below are to be run in a Bash shell.
+> 1. All commands below are to be run in a Bash shell.
+> 2. This guide aims to provide automated/programmatic steps for pipeline setup where possible.
+Manual setup is also possible, but not covered extensively in this guide.
+Please read more about manual pipeline setup [here](https://github.com/Azure/azure-dev/blob/main/cli/azd/docs/manual-pipeline-config.md).

 ## 1. Create azd environments & Service Principals